 I recently attended Profit First Global Con for all Profit First Professionals (of which I am proud to be).
 One of my favorite take away’s of the conference was the term “cash task”.
 This was used to describe a task you complete today that has the potential to yield cash in your pocket within 30 days.
 I’ve used cash task’s in my own businesses and taught them to my clients as well – I just never had such a cool name for them!

-In the work I do as a business coach cash tasks are a well known part of the daily regimen.
+In the work I do with my business coaching clients Cash Tasks are a well known part of the daily regimen.
 They are not just a ‘quick fix’ for revenues, they are how you run your business every day.
-By steadily and consistently completing cash tasks daily not only will you see more money in your pocket quickly, you’ll also enjoy a steady flow of new business over time.
+By steadily and consistently completing at least three cash tasks daily not only will you see more money in your pocket quickly, you’ll also enjoy a steady flow of new business over time.

 I’ve often heard “I’m not sure what my cash tasks should be” and I’d love to share some ideas to get you started.